 - If circumstances are different than what is stated here, check with your local property manager or your Housing Services Center.

 Waiting times vary by the location and size of units for which you qualify.
-You may contact the Housing Services Center at 1-800-876-7022 for waiting times.
+You may contact your local Housing Services Center for waiting times.

 Cleaning requirements differ depending on the landlord and what type of housing you live in.
 Cleaning requirements may also differ depending on the circumstances of your move.
 Failure to clean can be charged to you at move out, so it is important to find out what is expected and what it will cost if cleaning requirements are not met.